Friday, January 31, 2020 / by Loren Foxx

 1. Step one is to contact Cisneros Realty Group at (603) 273-6160 to establish a listing agent.
 Your agent will be happy to tell you all about the current state of the real estate market in your area, advise an appropriate asking price, and explain how you should prepare, or “stage”, your house for maximum appeal to buyers.
 This staging will not only improve your “curb appeal” for people driving by or visiting your home, but will make sure your house looks its best in the many photos that will be taken to show potential buyers.

-2. Your agent will list your property ...
+2. Your agent will list your property with ...

 Thursday, October 10, 2019 / by Loren Foxx